 Quicklinks to interviews and articles on Chattanooga artists

-Because of its high quality of life and relatively low cost of living, Chattanooga has a vibrant arts scene featuring artists who show their work in both local venues as well as galleries all over the country.
+Because of its high quality of life and relatively low cost of living, Chattanooga has a vibrant arts scene.
+Its artists show their work in local venues, as well as galleries all over the country.

 The following articles take two forms.
 In the “A Conversation with ….” format, piece is presented in a traditional interview style.
 “The Art of…” format is based on an extensive interview, but presented as an article on the artists work.
 There is little qualitative difference between the two, though “The Art of …” approach does allow me a bit more scope in writing about an artists work.

 One final caveat.
 Artists grow and change.
 These articles express their approach to making art at the time the piece was published.
 I have provided the year with each interview in order to make clear at what time the interview was conducted.

 The Art of Ellyn Bivin (2014)

 Having been a printmaker in her early career, Ellyn Bivin has moved in recent years toward monoprints and painting.
-Her work is characterized by subtly of color, careful composition, and often an undeniable humor.
+Her work is characterized by subtly of color, careful composition, and often, humor.
 Ellyn did a joint show with Renel Plouffe at Graffiti Gallery entitled Texture and Shadow.

 See additional work or contact the artist at:Ellyn Bivin

 Josiah is a young artist noted for his energetic line drawings.
 His work speaks to current events. his passion for music and cinema, and his love for his African-American heritage.
 A very active member of the art community in Chattanooga, Josiah is involved with numerous organizations and events.